danieledurante/ProbitSUN/genes_tutorial.md

 return(Modelout)
 }
 ```
-Finally **let us implement** the adaptive Metropolis-Hastings by [Haario et al. (2001)](https://projecteuclid.org/euclid.bj/1080222083).
+Finally, **let us implement** the adaptive Metropolis-Hastings by [Haario et al. (2001)](https://projecteuclid.org/euclid.bj/1080222083).
 This requires the `R` package `LaplacesDemon`.
 Note that also here the running-time is monitored for performance comparisons.

 ``` r
 time_MH <- system.time({